octimot/StoryToolkitAI/FEATURES.md

 [Click here to the main project page](https://github.com/octimot/StoryToolkitAI)

-###  This page might contain references that are outdated, but will be updated soon!
+###  This page might contain references that might be outdated.
+Let us know if you notice them!

 ## Transcriptions